How To Personally Brand Your Resume

 Use Your Resume’s Real Estate Wisely

 The structure of one’s resume is crucial.
-The layout should be clear and concise enabling the reader to easily navigate your expertise and career.
+The layout should be clear and concise, enabling the reader to easily navigate your expertise and career.
 Instead of running off a boring list of all the positions you’ve held, make your resume interesting by strategically restructuring it.
-Rather than a chronological order, list your professional experience by relevance, making sure to quantify your scope of work.
+List your professional experience in a chronological order, making sure to quantify your scope of work.
 Rather than leave off positions that are indirectly related, list them under a new section called “Additional Experience,” before listing your education, training and qualifications.

 Crafting a resume is no easy task.
 And while there is no "one size fits all" format, the content [the meat of your resume] must have an overall strategy.
 What are you waiting for?
 Go ahead and implement these tactics to personally brand your resume and put it on fleek.